meniRoy/node-leak-hunter/README.md

 #### 1. **Introduction**
-   - Brief overview of the repository and its purpose.
-   - Importance of memory management in Node.js applications.
    The purpose of this repo is to provide tools and tips to debug and prevent memory leaks in node js

    This repo  will mainly talk about node js But it's also relevant to js On the browser Which is usually less a concern because websites die quite Young And some techniques maybe will apply to other languages as well